-This study underscores the value of large-scale data integration, and we note that expanding this approach (either by integrating additional data types and/or using tumor mutation and expression data on a larger scale) is straightforward.
-We also anticipate that an additional step would be to carry out many of the ENCODE assays on specific tissues and tumor samples.
-For example, larger number of genomic features from matched cell types could result in better BMR estimation; more advanced functional characterization assays will generate compact and accurate annotation sets for larger statistical power in burden analysis; more ChIP-seq/eCLIP experiments would provide more detailed regulatory networks to understand regulatory alterations during cancer progression.
-In additional, larger cohorts of expression and mutation profiles from many cancer types to discover novel key features for cancer.
-Though volume of material needed for such analyses may present challenges, we show that such a framework is technically feasible and provides further opportunities for the future.
+This study underscores the value of large-scale data integration, and we note that expanding the scale of these approaches (either by integrating additional data types and/or using tumor mutation and expression data on a larger scale) is straightforward.
+We also anticipate that an additional step may entail carrying out many of the ENCODE assays on specific tissues and tumor samples.
+For example, a larger number of genomic features from matched cell types could result in better BMR estimation; more advanced functional characterization assays may generate compact and accurate annotation sets with larger statistical power in burden analyses; and more ChIP-seq/eCLIP experiments would provide more detailed regulatory networks to understand regulatory alterations during cancer progression.
+In additional, larger cohorts of expression and mutation profiles from many cancer types may be used to discover novel key features in cancer genomes.
+Although the volume of material needed for such analyses may present challenges, we demonstrate that such a framework is technically feasible and provides further opportunities for the future.